 Innovation is one of the drivers behind Amadeus’ progress and growth, which has allowed the company’s technology to achieve an outstandingly competitive position within the market.
 Total investment between the years 2004 and 2011 was more than €2 billion.

-Amadeus has sixteen R&D centres around the world (Nice, London, Sydney, Antwerp, Aachen, Frankfurt, Boston, Miami, Toronto, Strasbourg, Tucson, Bangalore, Bogota, Warsaw, Istanbul and Bangkok), which currently house a team of over 4,500 people.
+Amadeus has sixteen R&D centers around the world (Nice, London, Sydney, Antwerp, Aachen, Frankfurt, Boston, Miami, Toronto, Strasbourg, Tucson, Bangalore, Bogota, Warsaw, Istanbul and Bangkok), which currently house a team of over 4,500 people.

 In recent years Amadeus’ R&D efforts have been particularly focused on:

-- Extremely high performance transaction processing under stringent system availability and dependability requirements;
+- Extremely high-performance transaction processing under stringent system availability and dependability requirements;

-- Information mining from very large data-bases;
+- Information mining from very large databases;

 - Super-responsive travel search engines;